Babysitter Massacre

 Babysitter Massacre is a 2013 horror film written and directed by Henrique Couto.
 Three sequels, Babysitter Massacre II: Slay Belles, Babysitter Massacre III: Overnight and Babysitter Massacre IV: Heavy Metal, were crowdfunded via Kickstarter in 2018.
 Because of the COVID-19 pandemic, Couto authorized a spinoff book series with author David O’Hanlon to expand the franchise until filming could resume.
-These currently include Babysitter Massacre: Daddy’s Little Killer, Babysitter Massacre: Family Splatters, and Babysitter Massacre: Camp Carnage with a fourth title due out winter of 2021.
+These currently include Babysitter Massacre: Daddy’s Little Killer, Babysitter Massacre: Family Splatters, Babysitter Massacre: Camp Carnage, and Babysitter Massacre: Murder Cove.

 Plot

 On Halloween, a babysitter is sent several threatening text messages, the last of which reads, "I'm not in the house... yet".
 Moments later, the sitter is grabbed by a man in a white mask, who duct tapes her to a chair, rips three of her fingernails out, and slits her throat.
-Elsewhere, Angela chats with her neighbor, Mr. Walker, whose daughter, April, was abducted seven years ago, and has recently been deemed deceased in absentia.
-Angela was a member of the same babysitters club as April, and when she was taken, every member of the club besides Angela blamed Bianca, who was with April when she disappeared.
-To try and cheer up the dour Bianca, Angela invites her to a party she is throwing, while out in the woods another girl is slain by the masked man.
-The killer then breaks into a house, where he murders a couple, mutilating the girl with a straight razor before slashing her throat.
+Elsewhere, Angela chats with her neighbor (Mr. Walker), whose daughter April was abducted seven years ago, and has recently been deemed deceased in absentia.
+Angela was a member of the same babysitters club as April, and when she was taken every member of the club besides Angela blamed Bianca, who was with April when she disappeared.
+To try and cheer up the dour Bianca, Angela invites her to a party she is throwing.
+Meanwhile, out in the woods another girl is slain by the masked man.
+The killer then breaks into a house where he murders a couple, mutilating the girl with a straight razor before slashing her throat.

 Angela and her friend Lucky prepare for the party, as the killer butchers another girl and her co-worker in an office.
 Bianca, who had just argued with the victim, spots the murderer (whose disguise is similar to the one worn by the person she saw take April) leaving the building and tries to follow him, but he eludes her.
 The maniac continues his rampage as Angela and Lucky welcome their first guest, Arlene, and Bianca angrily blows off her ex-boyfriend, Tyler.
 Bianca visits Angela, but storms off when Arlene taunts her with a Ouija board, afterward deciding to check on the other babysitter club members with Tyler, due to her suspicion that the masked man could be the same one who kidnapped April.